zeux/meshoptimizer/README.md

 The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the source files for the algorithms you use.
 They should build without warnings or special compilation options on all major compilers.

-## Pipeline
+## Core pipeline

-When optimizing a mesh, you should typically feed it through a set of optimizations (the order is important!):
+When optimizing a mesh, to maximize rendering efficiency you should typically feed it through a set of optimizations (the order is important!):

 1. Indexing
-2. (optional, discussed last) Simplification
-3. Vertex cache optimization
+2. Vertex cache optimization
-4. Overdraw optimization
+3. (optional) Overdraw optimization
-5. Vertex fetch optimization
+4. Vertex fetch optimization
-6. Vertex quantization
+5. Vertex quantization
-7. Shadow indexing
+6. (optional) Shadow indexing
-8. (optional) Vertex/index buffer compression

-## Indexing
+### Indexing

 Most algorithms in this library assume that a mesh has a vertex buffer and an index buffer.
 For algorithms to work well and also for GPU to render your mesh efficiently, the vertex buffer has to have no redundant vertices; you can generate an index buffer from an unindexed vertex buffer or reindex an existing (potentially redundant) index buffer as follows: